 - Swelling or redness

 The human body is a finely tuned biomechanical machine and it requires only a slight variation in knee cap tracking for pain to occur.
-When runner’s knee pain Eastwood first flares up, it often occurs after an individual has initiated a new running routine, increased their workout distance, or is engaged in training.
+When a runner’s knee pain Eastwood first flares up, it often occurs after an individual has initiated a new running routine, increased their workout distance, or is engaged in training.
 Other factors – alone or in combination – can encompass:

 - Poor running technique